bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 There's endogenous, meaning internal, like honesty incentives because they have this collateral that will get seized or slashed if they get if they were dishonest.
 And then you know optionally you could have no single point of failure most of the systems that are designed like this way use multi-sigs of some sort.
 But it's more expensive.
-You have to, like for every Bitcoin that you put into the system, you usually have to have more than a Bitcoin worth of collateral.
+Like for every Bitcoin that you put into the system, you usually have to have more than a Bitcoin worth of collateral.
 And so it's relatively capital intensive.
 And there's still no unilateral redemption mechanism.
 Users still have to rely on the custodians to actually make a withdrawal from the multi-sig.
-So collateralized custodians are, I put them right there on the edge of like we're almost getting to layer two.
+So collateralized custodians I put them right there on the edge of like we're almost getting to Layer 2.
 But technically they can still freeze or still use your funds.
-There's a system called a state chain and in this system you have the user Alice and Bob who would be a state chain entity.
+There's a system called a `statechain` and in this system you have the user Alice and Bob who would be a statechain entity.
 They create a multi-sig transaction and then for every transaction Alice is going to get a redemption transaction.
 Alice can use the redemption transaction to get her coins out of the bridge if Bob is ever uncooperative.
 Once she has that redemption transaction, she can safely put funds into the bridge or receive funds on the system.
 And then she gets issued some IOUs on the state chain, can transfer them around and eventually get her stats back out on the main chain.
-So state chains are cool because they have high throughput.
+So statechains are cool because they have high throughput.

 ## Statechain

 It's the first system we've talked about that has a unilateral redemption mechanism.
-You could optionally have improved privacy with blind signatures.
+You could optionally have improved privacy with blind-signatures.
 You could optionally have no single point of failure, because some designs for state chains that use a single state chain entity, some use a federation, which would have no single point of failure if they have a fault tolerant signing policy.
-But the downsides are you still don't have a fully custom execution environment, And you have limited spending denominations is actually one of the interesting limitations of the state chain system.
+But the downsides are you still don't have a fully custom execution environment.
+And you have limited spending denominations is actually one of the interesting limitations of the state chain system.
 Recipients must be online in order to receive funds because they have to like co-sign and acknowledge the receipt of transactions.
 And compromised state chain entities can steal funds from payment recipients.
-So this is a somewhat subtle attack, but basically The state chain entity could collude with previous owners of a coin that has been sent to you in order to use the unilateral redemption transaction to withdraw the coin before you notice that this has happened.
+So this is a somewhat subtle attack, but basically the state chain entity could collude with previous owners of a coin that has been sent to you in order to use the unilateral redemption transaction to withdraw the coin before you notice that this has happened.
-So yeah, it's like a subtle attack that they try to solve with hardware security modules, but it is like a fundamental limitation of the state chain model.
+It's like a subtle attack that they try to solve with hardware security modules, but it is like a fundamental limitation of the state chain model.
 So for recipients of state chain transactions, the state chain entity can't freeze user funds because they have the unilateral redemption transaction, but they can steal your funds by colluding with earlier owners of the coins.
 For state chain senders, that is people who put coins into the system and then send those coins to somebody else, the state chain entity can't steal those coins.
 And if they use a hardware security module and you trust the hardware security module, then they also can't steal.